-We systematically monitor the quality of our products and quality through our internal reports and various indicators.
-Amongst others, we monitor customers' satisfaction, customers' complaints, and timeliness of delivery.
+We deployed a systematic approach to monitor the quality of our products.
+This involves the use of internal reports and various indicators, amongst others, customers' satisfaction, customers' complaints, and timeliness of delivery.

-Our Customers' Satisfaction Survey, which is conducted annually for all our customers, considers two (2) major aspects namely 'Product Quality' that focuses on quality and safety and 'Customer Service' that focuses on delivery, technical support, and cost management.
-We target to have scores of 3.5 or more out of 5.0 for the 'Product Quality' and 'Customer Service' aspects, as well as the overall Customers' Satisfaction Survey score.
+Our annual Customers' Satisfaction Survey is conducted for all of our customers and comprises two (2) major aspects, namely "Product Quality" that focuses on quality and safety and "Customer Service" that focuses on delivery, technical support, and cost management.
+Our target is to achieve scores of 3.5 or higher out of 5.0 for the "Product Quality" and "Customer Service" aspects, as well as the overall Customers' Satisfaction Survey score.